dkdue/SteamCMD-Dedicated-Server/README.md

 # installation
-You just have to configure the config.config file and the launcher.bat file
+You just have to configure the config.config file

+Example image with The Isle server:
 ![image](https://user-images.githubusercontent.com/3610768/133319981-78c906fb-5822-4d48-b320-f2e973b6f012.png)

 ![image](https://user-images.githubusercontent.com/3610768/133320074-2c2a5a34-f996-4a36-a956-f5440e96daa4.png)